noltedennis/schedulytics-grpc-server/README.md

-# schedulytics-backend
+# schedulytics-grpc-server
-The Go backend of schedulytics.
+The GRPC server that connects the Schedulytics Backend to the Frontend.